Suit Up: The Many Stylish Armors of Iron Man!

 Say what you will about Tony Stark (brash, impulsive, grandstanding, etc.), you have to admit he wasn’t lacking for style.
 In fact, he would easily come in at the top of any Marvel super hero best dressed list.

 This goes double for when he suited up as Iron Man, since the billionaire playboy infused each special armor he wore with the same flair he brought to his social engagements.
-Because hey, if you are going to fly out to take down alien threats and would-be world conquerers, there is no rule that says you can’t look good while doing it.
+If you’re going to fly out to take down alien threats and would-be world conquerers, there is no rule that says you can’t look good while doing it.
 And with 85 different armors in his archives, Tony had a style for nearly every occasion.

 Here is a short list of some of his most stylish armor creations.